Home » Features » Top 15 Best Nintendo DS Hidden Gems

 Nostalgia

-I keep it no secret that Skies of Arcadia is one of my favorite video games of all time.
-It’s brand of airship exploration and battling has yet to be matched.
-That’s why I was incredibly interested in Nostalgia.
 This is an RPG set in a steampunk version of old London where you explore an anime style version of the world with airships.
 Combat is typical RPG fare with characters lining up on one side of the screen an enemies on the other as the two groups exchange blows.
-It’s pretty standard fare in this regard, but the skill trees are interesting enough to keep this one from being completely ordinary.
-What’s really interesting however are the airship battles.
-The developers took some serious notes from Skies of Arcadia in this regard.
-Combat in these encounters is still turn based, but it’s airships shooting each other down instead.
+It’s pretty standard fare in this regard.
+Features like the skill trees are interesting enough to keep this one from being completely ordinary.
+What’s really interesting however are the airship battles I mentioned earlier.
+The developers took some serious notes from Skies of Arcadia here because they play vaguely similar.
+Combat in these encounters is still turn based, but it’s airships shooting each other down instead of little guys lining up with swords and shields.
+These encounters are fast paced and a lot of fun to watch play out.

 Front cover for Okamiden on the Nintendo DS.